A new form of QCD coherence for multiple soft emissions using Glauber-SCET: One soft gluon emission

 \subsection{The EFT setup}

 We consider the amplitude for $n$ hard partons which can be incoming/outgoing quarks, anti-quarks or gluons.
-Each of these $n$ hard partons defines a collinear direction $n_i$, and a momentum $k$ decomposed in these coordinates is given by
+The momentum of each of these $n$ hard partons defines a collinear direction $n_i$, and a momentum $k$ decomposed in these coordinates is given by